kubernetes/enhancements/keps/sig-release/3344-refine-release-team/README.md

 -->

 This change will introduce a "Release Team Roster".
-This roster will be a list of contributors, maintained by SIG Releases, who wish to contribute to current or future release teams.
+This roster will be a list of contributors, maintained by SIG Release, who wish to contribute to current or future release teams.

 Release teams will largely keep their existing structure, with some naming updates, including the distinct subteams and functions.
 Release teams leads (the release lead, and the subteam leads) will be selected via nomination in a process that is largely unchanged.